gregdferrell/course-fsw-p4-story-time/README.md

 * Execute `python app.py`

 # Todo
-* Required Features
+* Required features
-  * Add edit story functionality
-  * Add browse stories page
 * Nice to have
-  * Add view user page
+  * Add public view user page
   * Add likes to stories
-  * Add popular section to index based on likes
-  * Add images to stories
+  * Add images to stories to replace "thumbnail" text
 * Cleanup & bugfix
-  * Handle newlines properly when creating/viewing stories
   * Categories on cards not wrapping properly
   * Fix @app.errorhandler(Exception) so traceback is still logged to console
   * Map 404 to better error handling page